ray-project/ray/doc/source/ray-air/predictors.rst

 After you train a model, you will often want to use the model to do inference and prediction.

 Ray AIR Predictors are a class that loads models from :class:`Checkpoints` to perform inference.
-Predictors are used by BatchPredictors and PredictorDeployments to do large-scale scoring and online inference.
+Predictors are used by `BatchPredictors` and `PredictorDeployments` to do large-scale scoring or online inference.

 Predictors Basics
 -----------------

 Let's walk through a basic usage of the Predictor.
-In the below example, we create Checkpoint object from a model definition.
+In the below example, we create `Checkpoint` object from a model definition.
 Checkpoints can be generated from a variety of different ways -- see the Checkpoints user guide for more details.
+..
+TODO: link to Checkpoint user guide

-The checkpoint then is used to create a framework specific Predictor (in our example, a TensorflowPredictor), which then can be used for inference:
+The checkpoint then is used to create a framework specific Predictor (in our example, a `TensorflowPredictor`), which then can be used for inference:

 .. literalinclude:: doc_code/use_pretrained_model.py
     :language: python